-Tracking visitor data is often crucial to the development of websites.
-The information can show you how visitors are engaging your content and what articles work the best.
+Tracking visitor stats is often crucial to the WordPress development experience.
+The information can show you how visitors are engaging with your content and what articles work the best.

-All the information you’ll need is right there in the admin screen.
+All the information you’ll need is right there on the admin screen.
 It’s all about streamlining the process of maintaining your site.

 In this tutorial, I’m going to show you how to set up a visitor stats dashboard in WordPress.

 Before we get started though, you’ll need to have a Google Analytics account for your website.

 Method 1: Using MonsterInsights for Visitor Stats Dashboard

 Today, I’ll show you a bit of what MonsterInsights can do.
 Although I’ll use the “lite” version of the plugin, you can get far more features with a premium account.